Bandile02/Next-Funding/README.md

 # Next-Funding
 This website aims to provide financial assistance to students who need help with their education expenses.
-The website is designed using HTML, CSS, and JavaScript.
+The website is designed using HTML, CSS, PHP and JavaScript.

 # Table of Contents
 - Features